Stimulated Raman scattering in the degenerate regime: Theoretical analysis of SRS in the degenerate regime

 Now we analytically solve Eq.
 (1) under $n_e>0.25n_c$.
-Writing $\omega_e=\omega_{er}+i\omega_{ei}$ where $\omega_{er}$ and $\omega_{ei}$ are the real and imaginary part of $\omega_e$, respectively.
-The wavenumber of scattering light is a real $k_sc=0$ in the non-eigenmode regime, i.e., the scattered light is condensate in the plasma.
+Let $\omega_e=\omega_{er}+i\omega_{ei}$, where $\omega_{er}$ and $\omega_{ei}$ are the real and imaginary part of $\omega_e$, respectively.
+The wavenumber of scattering light is a real $k_sc=0$ in the degenerate regime, i.e., the scattered light is trapped in the plasma.
 And to keep the phase-matching conditions, we set the electrostatic wavenumber $k_ec=k_0c$.
-In the weakly relativistic regime $a_0\lesssim0.2$, the imaginary part of Eq.
+In this case, the imaginary part of Eq.
 (1) can be simplified to

 Equation (2) is satisfied for any $\omega_{pe}$ when $\omega_{er}=\omega_0/2$.
 Therefore, the frequency of the electrostatic wave is a constant, and is independent of the plasma density.
-The phase velocity of the electrostatic wave is around $v_{ph}=\omega_{er}/k_e\gtrsim0.58c$.
+The phase velocity of the electrostatic wave is around $v_{ph}=\omega_{er}/k_e\gtrsim c/\sqrt{3}\sim0.58c$.

-Taking $\omega_{er}=\omega_0/2$ into the real part of Eq.
-(1), one obtains the growth rate of SRS non-eigenmode
+Substituting $\omega_{er}=\omega_0/2$ into the real part of Eq.
+(1), one obtains the growth rate of degenerate SRS